flooose/lunaryorn.github.io/_posts/2016-01-26-why-spacemacs.md

 title: Why Spacemacs?
 category: emacs
 excerpt: |
-  Why I think that Spacemacs is awesome, why abandoned my elaborate hand-crafted Emacs configuration and am a happy Spacemacs user, and why you shouldn’t contribute to Spacemacs.
+  Why I think that Spacemacs is awesome, and why abandoned my elaborate hand-crafted Emacs configuration and am a happy Spacemacs user.
----

-**Update**: I really like Spacemacs, and if you like the following post I recommend that you try it, but I absolutely encourage to **stay away** from Spacemacs the project, as they [refuse to define a Code of Conduct][coc].

 ---

 Over the last six months I was slowly gravitating towards [Spacemacs][], an